IRS Forms

 5) Prepare your identity and tax number documents.
 Bring government photo ID, plus Social Security cards or ITIN letters for everyone on the return.
 Sites verify these against your intake responses during quality review.

-6) If you may qualify for credits, such as education credits, child or dependent care, or Earned Income Credit, note those life events on the intake so the volunteer knows which documents to review first.
+6) If you may qualify for credits, such as education credits, child or dependent care, or Earned Income Credit, note those life events on the intake so the volunteer knows which documents to review first (and if any of these credits, or Head of Household, were disallowed in a prior year, flag the year and reason on Page 3 so the volunteer can attach Form 8862 to reclaim them).

 What to bring, quick checklist